 Coral from District 4: Mackenzie Lansing steals Reaper's spotlight by being a believable bully.
 In the movie, her dying words, "I couldn't have killed them all for nothing," echo Cato's realization in the first Hunger Games movie.
 (In the book, Coral is literally a backstabber, but her role in the book is much smaller than it is in the movie.)

 Dean Casca Highbottom: Peter Dinklage’s portrayal could have been stellar if only he had better direction.
 The character of Highbottom in the book is beaten down and passive aggressive.
-He has spent years nursing feelings of resentment and drugging his guilty conscience because of his continuing responsibility for the barbaric Games.
+He has spent years nursing feelings of resentment and drugging his guilty conscience for the barbaric Games.
 He resents his own choices in life, blaming Coriolanus's father for them.
 His venom for Coriolanus is fully revealed only when they are alone together.

 Dr. Volumnia Gaul: Viola Davis is stunning as Dr. Gaul!
 Suzanne Collins never convinced me that Dr. Gaul was a real person, but Viola Davis did.
 The actress isn't an old, stooped woman as described in the books, but she is a compelling presence.
 (Her name suggests she’s even more barbaric than others in the Capitol.)

 Coriolanus Snow: While no one could emulate Donald Sutherland's smile, Tom Blyth and the director could have at least tried to show the charm that was Coriolanus's original weapon of choice.
-I don't see a strong physical resemblance between Tom Blyth and Donald Sutherland, who played the older Coriolanus Snow; his facial features would have been irrelevant if he had convincing portrayed Coriolanus Snow's character.
+I don't see a strong physical resemblance between Tom Blyth and Donald Sutherland, who played the older Coriolanus Snow, but his facial features would have been irrelevant if he had convincingly portrayed Coriolanus Snow's character.

 Story Telling Critiques